kaizerr24/stock_analysis/README.md

 **About**

 This is a student project for the course "Programming: Introduction Level" - University of St. Gallen.
-The goal of the project was to create a program that analyzes different stocks during a certain time frame.
+The goal of this project was to create a program that analyzes different stocks during a certain time frame.
 With this programm you can enter various stocks and the time frame you want to analyze.
 As a result you will see the stocks with the most volume, highest return and highest daily volatility.
 In addition, the programm visualizes each data in various graphs.